AtieDag/atiedag.github.io/_posts/2018-01-26-Decorator.md

 #### Example 2
-We create an other function with the same name (that adds one to the input value).
+We create another function with the same name that adds one to the input value.

 ```python